-Automatic answering of incoming calls plus automatic equalization are provided with the switched network feature on the 3872.
+Automatic answering of incoming calls as well as automatic equalization is provided with the switched network feature on the 3872.
 Automatic answering is available for the 3875 with the switched network backup feature.
 Both the 3872 and the 3875 offer feature selection to meet the user's specific data transmission requirements.